 Habitat and Ecology

-Habitat destruction and degradation caused primarily by agriculture is a major threat.
+Habitat destruction and severe degradation caused primarily by agriculture is a major threat.

 Red List Status